Accessibility within organisations - why and how do you align your workforce?

 The role each person/department has in accessibility

-Accessibility should be treated in the same way, and with the same attitude, that you would apply to other areas in your business.
+Accessibility should be treated in the same way, and with the same attitude, that you would apply to other areas of your business.
 Having an accessible product or service is a requirement, not an additional ‘feature’.

 How do you spread the message?